edwinkipchumba/gallery-app/README.md

 2. click on photo to display more details.
 3. search for photos by category.
 4. copy links to photos and share.

+## Admin Abilities

+These are the behaviours the application implements for use by admin.

+Admin roles:

+1. sign in to the gallery
+2. create new photo shocasing